 Glucocorticoids are steroid hormones that are used for reducing inflammation and suppressing the immune system.
 Conditions they treat include allergies, arthritis, asthma, autoimmune disorders, cancer, and lupus.
 They are also naturally occurring in the body.
 Our adrenal glands naturally secrete glucocorticoids as a response to stress.

 California scientists experimented with different treatments for HIE in neonatal rats.
 They used two glucocorticoids, dexamethasone, and hydrocortisone.
-Scientists utilized the Rice-Vannucci rat model of HIE.
+Scientists used the Rice-Vannucci rat model of HIE.
 The Rice-Vannucci model involves inducing HIE in rats.
 It means deliberately creating the conditions that allow for HIE to form.

 They discovered that glucocorticoids could prevent HIE from becoming severe in rat brains.
 When injected directly into the brain, dexamethasone significantly helped reduce the amount of brain tissue from dying.
 However, it had no effects when administered nasally.
 Hydrocortisone injected directly into the brain helped prevent significant brain tissue from dying.
 It also helped protect from brain injuries when administered through the nose in male rats.
 In addition, they also noticed that inflammatory injury combined with hydrocortisone significantly reduced the amount of brain tissue dying out.